ConcealNetwork/conceal-guardian/INSTALL.md

 ## Requirements

-* **Node.js 20 or higher** must be installed on the host, even when using the precompiled binaries.
-The binaries are packaged with the Node.js SEA (Single Executable Applications) method, which — unlike the older fully self-contained `nexe` builds — still relies on the Node.js runtime installed on the system.
+* **Precompiled binaries:** The `guardian-linux64` binary is built with the Node.js SEA (Single Executable Applications) method and is fully self-contained — it embeds its own Node.js runtime, so no Node.js installation is required on the host.
+The only host requirement is glibc (Ubuntu 22.04 / 24.04 as shipped).

+* **Running from source:** Node.js >= 20 is required (enforced by the `engines` field in `package.json` and a startup version check).
+Node.js 22 (current LTS) is recommended.

-Install or upgrade Node.js with [nvm](https://github.com/nvm-sh/nvm) (`nvm install 20`) or NodeSource on Debian/Ubuntu (`curl -fsSL https://deb.nodesource.com/setup_20.x | sudo -E bash - && sudo apt-get install -y nodejs`).
+From field experience: if you run other processes on the same host that require Node.js, having Node.js >= 20 installed alongside is optimal (Node.js 20 minimum, 22 LTS recommended).
+Install or upgrade Node.js with [nvm](https://github.com/nvm-sh/nvm) (`nvm install 22`) or NodeSource on Debian/Ubuntu (`curl -fsSL https://deb.nodesource.com/setup_22.x | sudo -E bash - && sudo apt-get install -y nodejs`).
 Verify with `node --version`.

 ## Table of Contents
   * [Getting the Executables](#getting-the-executables)